BenzeneOS/adevtool/docs/usage.md

 ```bash
 adevtool generate-all -d $DEVICE
 ```
-Stock OS factory and OTA device images will be downloaded automatically if they are missing.
+Required stock OS device image will be downloaded automatically if it's missing.

-`-d` flag accepts references to one or more Device or DeviceList configs, e.g. `-d pixel-gen{5,6} panther`.
+`-d` flag accepts references to one or more Device or DeviceList configs, e.g. `-d pixel-gen{7,8} tokay`.
-Its default value is `config/device/all.yml` DeviceList.
+Its default value is the `config/device/all.yml` DeviceList.

 Generated vendor module will be verified against the specification of the reference module (basically a list of file hashes) in `vendor-specs/$VENDOR/$DEVICE.yml`.